What to Do If Your Aadhaar Information is Shared Improperly

 Your Aadhaar is a very important part of your identity in India.
 It’s a unique 12-digit number that helps confirm who you are for many services, from opening a bank account to receiving government benefits.
 Because it’s so central to your identity, it’s absolutely crucial to protect your Aadhaar information.
-Sometimes, however, your details might be shared or used without your permission, or in ways you didn’t intend.
-This guide is here to help you understand why this matters, how to spot problems, and what immediate and long-term steps you can take to keep your Aadhaar safe and secure.
+Sometimes, however, your details might be improperly shared or misused.
+This guide will help you understand its importance, recognise signs of misuse, and learn immediate and long-term steps to keep your Aadhaar safe and secure.

 Understanding Your Aadhaar and Why It Matters